JacksonDynamics/ChromeExtension/README.md

-#### A full page view of this extension is provided below.
-But in real world applications, it will be accessible
+#### A full page view of the layout of this extension is provided below.
+However, this will only have functionality
-via the extensions icon in Crome, as illustrated above.
+of the SAVE INPUT and DELETE ALL buttons.
+But in real world applications, it will be accessible via the extensions icon in Crome, and there be useable for all 3 buttons, including the SAVE TAB button, as illustrated above.

 https://jacksondynamics.github.io/ChromeExtension/